maris205/DNAHL/README.md

 # DNAHL
 DNAHL - DNA sequence and Human Language mixed large language model

+There are already many DNA large language models, but most of them still follow traditional uses, such as extracting sequence features for classification tasks.
+More innovative applications of large language models, such as prompt engineering, model fine-tuning, and zero-shot or few-shot prediction, remain challenging for DNA-based models.
+The key issue lies in the fact that DNA models and human natural language models are entirely separate; however, techniques like prompt engineering require the use of natural language, thereby significantly limiting the application of DNA large language models.
+This paper introduces a hybrid model trained on the GPT-2 network, combining DNA sequences and English text to explore the potential of using prompts in DNA models.
+The model has demonstrated its effectiveness in zero-shot prediction and fine-tuning.
+Future training on larger networks could potentially resolve the limitations currently faced by DNA large language models.

 ### Paper Outline: DNAHL - DNA Human Language Mixed Large Language Model